NYC Rankings · Updated August 2026

 How much does a car service cost in NYC?

 NYC car service pricing in 2026: airport flat rates run $140-$200 by sedan ($220-$295 by SUV) from Manhattan — JFK $165, LGA $140, EWR $180, TEB $180, HPN $200.
 Hourly chauffeur runs $95/hr (Business Sedan) to $200/hr (Sprinter Van) with a 3-hour minimum (4 hours for Sprinter).
 Point-to-point trips within Manhattan are quoted flat, typically $75-$150 depending on distance and vehicle.
+Most other operators quote per route rather than publishing rate cards.

 Is a car service cheaper than Uber Black in NYC?